transcom/mymove-docs/docs/adrs/0077-eject-cra-app.md

-The main reason to consider this again is that it was discovered on back on the 13th of May 2022 that the _React-Scripts_, which _Create-React-App_ provides, does not call `compiler.close` which prevents the Webpack cache from being saved.
+The main reason to consider this again is that it was discovered on back on the 13th of May 2022 that the _React-Scripts_, which _Create-React-App_ provides, does not call `compiler.close` which prevents the *webpack* cache from being saved.
 This means that even without changes being made to the `src/` directory the `make client_build` command will always compile the application every time.
 This prevents the CI system from saving artifacts from previous builds and means